hanzoai/ROCm/docs/preview/benchmark-docker/training-torchtitan-llama-3.rst

 **********************************************

 This page describes how to benchmark Llama 3 8B and 70B pre-training using torchtitan.
-The accompanying Docker image integrates a Beta preview build of ROCm 7.0 with torchtitan -- and is tailored for AMD Instinct MI355X and MI350X accelerators.
+The accompanying Docker image integrates ROCm 7.0 with torchtitan -- and is tailored for AMD Instinct MI355X and MI350X accelerators.
 This benchmark does not support other accelerators.